BroadcomMFD/debugger-for-mainframe/README.md

 3. Run a test debug session with **"interTestSecure": true** in your launch.json file.
    If the session fails, ensure that you imported the correct certificate to the correct JRE trust store and try again.

-You have activated secure data connection to InterTest for Debugger for Mainframe
+You have configured Debugger for Mainframe to use a secure connection to InterTest.

 ## Using Debugger for Mainframe